Bunk Bed Buying Guide

 This traditional bunk format is simply two single beds stacked on top of one another and securely fixed for stability.
 The most popular and familiar bunk bed design, it's perfect for two children.

-The Sweet Dreams Casper Wooden Bunk Bed is a great standard bunk bed for two children.
+The Casper Wooden Bunk Bed is a great standard bunk bed for two children.
 Made from sturdy pine it's the perfect addition to any child's bedroom.
 This bunk bed can also be converted into two single beds, too!

 Three-sleeper (triple-sleeper) bunks